-Borax (or sodium tetraborate decahydrate) is a white coloured inorganic powder having the formula Na2B4O7·10H2O or Na2[B4O5(OH)4]·8H2O.
+Borax (or sodium tetraborate decahydrate) is a white colored inorganic powder having the formula Na2B4O7·10H2O or Na2[B4O5(OH)4]·8H2O.
 It is a compound of the element Boron and is also a salt of the compound called boric acid.
 It occurs naturally as Evaporite, or as a combination of various hydrates of borax.
-Some of the major properties of borax are its high solubility in water, its ability to produce a yellowish green coloured flame when ignited, it acts a mild alkaline salt, its good chemical stability, and it has good buffering and fluxing properties.
+Some of the major properties of borax are its high solubility in water, its ability to produce a yellowish green colored flame when ignited, it acts as a mildly alkaline salt, its good chemical stability, and it has good buffering and fluxing properties.

 Soap and Detergent Industry

 It is most widely used as a pH buffering agent and a mild abrasive in products as diverse as cosmetic soaps, detergents, glass/metal cleaners, etc. It is also used in cosmetic items like lotions and creams as a crosslinking agent.

 It is used to dissolve certain metal oxides in order to recover metals such as brass, copper, lead, and zinc.